 To get to the Lamar Valley, most people go through the northeast or north entrances to the national park, which are 10 and 25 miles away by road, respectively.
-You will meet your guide at the Lamar Buffalo Ranch some time between 5 and 7 am (depending on the season).
+You will meet your guide at the Lamar Buffalo Ranch—usually at dawn.

 What you get on this adventure: